How to Begin your Academic Essay

 Introduce your Essay

 First of all, you have to introduce your topic.
 But a topic is related to the entire paper, so if you want to make your readers understand the purpose of your essay, you have to get clear how you’re going to work on this topic.
 Here you need to point out examples of your arguments.
 Your readers must be able to get a general context of the essay.
 For example, if you write an essay about the Second Amendment, you can use certain historical sources or legal publications.
 You can mention some mass shooting or other incidents that raised questions about gun control.
 Anyway, your goal is to specify what exactly you will talk about, so this is a stage where you can narrow your topic, which is mostly important for too broad issues.
-Narrowing your topic is the next necessary step of your introduction.
+Narrowing your topic is the next necessary step of your introduction essay.
 You focus your readers on particular features of your subject, giving them a certain context to work with.
 This simplifies your task and also grabs attention, so your readers want to consider such an issue with you and get clear, what exactly you are talking about.